Part 2: RTS Bottleneck and its Implication

 Key Takeaways:

-• Autonomous Rapid Transit (ART) is the proposed quick fix, but Datamine sees deeper issues.
+- Autonomous Rapid Transit (ART) is the proposed quick fix, but Datamine sees deeper issues.
 JB roads are not design for it.

-The looming congestion at the shared CIQ-RTS drop-off has been acknowledged by authorities, with Autonomous Rapid Transit (ART) proposed as a solution.
+The looming congestion at the shared CIQ-RTS drop-off area has been acknowledged by authorities, with Autonomous Rapid Transit (ART) proposed as a solution.

 However, Datamine identifies critical challenges that may undermine its effectiveness.
 The existing road infrastructure is not designed for ART, which has limited maneuverability and struggles with sharp turns.
+This will exacerbate RTS bottleneck beyond the designated pick-up / drop-off point.

 Once they exit the drop-off point, commuters face a diverse set of last-mile challenges, depending on their final destination.
 Its projected that the congestion could extend beyond the RTS station, affecting overall commuter efficiency.